-Experimental design
+2.3 | Experimental design

 The experiment was presented using MATLAB 2013a (The Mathworks) and Psychtoolbox v.3.0.14 (Brainard, 1997).
 A trial was composed of eight subsequently presented face images of same-sex identities (female and male face trials were presented 50%).
-Each image was presented for 500ms without any inter-stimulus-interval (ISI) and was slightly jittered spatially around the screen center to avoid low-level adaptation processes.
-Thus, a trial lasted 4 seconds, and it ended with a fixation cross.
-The inter-trial interval (ITI) was randomized to 2,4 or 6 seconds.
+Each image was presented for 500 ms without any inter-stimulus-interval (ISI) and was slightly jittered spatially around the screen centre to avoid low-level adaptation processes.
+Thus, a trial lasted 4 s, and it ended with a fixation cross.
+The inter-trial interval (ITI) was randomised to 2, 4 or 6 s.
 Four different conditions of such stimulus sequences were created: